OpenKnowledgeMaps/open-discovery/proposal.md

 A topic is defined as a probability distribution over a fixed vocabulary (terms).
 A document is modeled as a probability distribution over topics.
 Inferred topics can be utilized as features on additional data mining tasks (e.g. clustering, classification, trend or similarity analysis).
 Proposed MV-PTM engine has already been used in real world applications, e.g., evaluation of EU-funded projects or publication policy making, on top of real world massive datasets, i.e., ACM corpus and open access PubMed.
 In our case, we plan to utilize proposed engine to:

 1. Identify relevant content: Based on MV-PTM we will  enhance similarity analysis and relevant content identification.
-Thus, we will be able to support topic based search or search by example (specifying one or more publications.
+Thus, we will be able to support topic based search or search by example (specifying one or more publications).
 2. Eliminate “duplicate” research areas: Human-based annotation and clustering in such "huge" research spaces may lead to duplicate entries on the map.
 We will utilize MV-PTM to identify overlapping research areas or clusters.

 ####Map Extensions